 converting documentation for outsourcing; changing all parts to "local

-sources of supply; getting outsourcers up to speed; dealing with quality and delivery problems, and so forth and so on.
+inducing hundreds of new variables), getting outsourcers up to speed; dealing with quality and delivery problems, and so forth and so on.

 In his travels, the author of this site,